designerofthing/toaas-cli/README.md

 Simple:

 ```
-$ chuck -n Kalle
+$ toaas -n Faraz
-Here's a random Chuck Norris joke for you Kalle:
+Here's a random Thomas Ochman quote to inspire you Faraz:
-According to Einstein's theory of relativity, Chuck Norris can actually roundhouse kick you yesterday.
+Grab the Low hanging fruit!
 ```

 ### Uninstall